AnushreeNair-lab/programme-governance-toolkit/README.md

 This toolkit provides ready-to-use governance artefacts designed for **medium-sized programmes** (3–5 teams, 10–50 people) running in a **hybrid Agile/Waterfall** environment.
 Whether you're managing an AI transformation, a technology platform programme, or a business change initiative, these templates give you a consistent, professional foundation from day one.

-Each artefact is production-ready — simply clone the repo, adapt to your programme context, and go.
+Each artefact is production-ready — simply download, adapt to your programme context, and go.

 ---